 Why do I think AI is important?

 The fear that mankind will become victim of its own success in developing science and technology has always been with us.
 All new technology revolutionary advances from fire to fusion carry the potential of immense danger as well as immense benefit.
 Robots and artificial intelligence are the latest manifestations.
-So far, we have managed to avoid the worst nightmares of annihilation but there is no shortage of great minds, from Isaac Asimov to Stephen Hawking and Elon Musk, warning of the dangers of Artificial Intelligence (AI) and robotics.
+So far, we have managed to avoid the worst nightmares of annihilation but there is no shortage of great minds, from Isaac Asimov to (the late) Stephen Hawking and Elon Musk, warning of the dangers of Artificial Intelligence (AI) and robotics.
 Nick Bostrom’s Future of Humanity Institute regards AI as human-kinds greatest existential threat.
 There is also an unprecedented upside to AI if harnessed for good.
 Ethical issues need identification, analysis, debate and policy formulation now, before a rapidly changing future overtakes our capacity to control it.

 Machine learning has moved into the mainstream.
 Big players like Google and Microsoft have made available development platforms.
 In dialogue systems, tools have also become available for the development of Alexa, Google Home and Siri applications.
 There are also open platforms and tools.
 Soon everybody will know how to access tools to build or configure AI systems in the same way that everybody has access to the web.
 We have seen what can happen on the web when ethical issues are ignored.
 AI expands that empowerment and the need for everybody to consider and apply fair, balanced and appropriate ethical controls (to themselves and to others).

-Why I make only modest attempts to publicise the site
+I make only modest attempts to publicise the site

 While I might want to influence you with good argument, I don’t want to buy you or play on your weaknesses.

 I question the way in which pretty well every website and individual who puts up content, is playing exactly the same game.
 What’s more, it is not a game of their creation.
-Rather, it’s the only game in town – a game thrust on them by less than a handful of big players.
+Rather, it’s the only game in town – a game thrust on them by less than a handful of big corporations.
 It is a game that exploits the weaknesses of the players who feel the need to win recognition, and maybe even some financial scraps caste to the masses to secure their allegiance to the game.

 Everybody, from individuals to large organisations, is trying to attract more views, followers and subscribers.
 I’m annoyed when pop-up windows inviting me to subscribe get in the way of seeing the articles I want to read.
 I’m annoyed at having to wait 5 seconds to skip ads on Youtube videos and especially frustrated when something interesting is repeatedly interrupted by banal adverts.
 I don’t like that Youtube asks with increasing frequency whether I want to be charged an undisclosed (but when I checked once, an unrealistic) monthly subscriptions to avoid the adverts (or even more outrageously, just because I want a video to keep playing when I close my iPad).